ejessyp/weather/README.md

-Anax Weather module implements a weather service.
+Weather module implements a weather service.

-You can use this module, together with an Anax installation, to enable a quickly scaffolded weather, useful for test, development and prototyping.

 Install as an Anax module
 ------------------------------------

-This is how you install the module into an existing Anax installation, for example an installation of `[anax/anax](https://github.com/canax/anax)`.

 There are two steps in the installation procedure, 1) first install the module using composer and then 2) integrate it into you Anax base installation.